Apillon/embedded-wallet/apps/embedded-wallet-demo-api/README.md

-# Demo Node.js + express server
+# Demo Node.js + Express server

 ## Introduction

-Node.js express demo server, which calls Apillon API oasis endpoint, to get session token, which is later used in embedded wallet SDK to create signature.
+Node.js express demo server, which calls Apillon API embedded-wallet endpoint, to get session token, which is later used in embedded wallet SDK to create a signature.

 To integrate embedded wallet into the application with Apillon, follow these steps: